oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

       }
     },

-#### Document Property - Acknowledgements
+#### 3.2.1.1 Document Property - Acknowledgements
+List of acknowledgements (`acknowledgemtns`) of value type `array` with 1 or more items of type Acknowledgement (`acknowledgment_t`) contains a list of acknowledgement elements.

     "acknowledgments": {
-      "type": "array",
-      "minItems": 1,
+      // ...
       "items": {
-        "$ref": "#/definitions/acknowledgment_t"
+        // ...
       }
     },

-#### Document Property - Aggregate Severity
+#### 3.2.1.2 Document Property - Aggregate Severity

-Aggregate severity is a vehicle that is provided by the document producer to convey the urgency and criticality with which the one or more vulnerabilities reported should be addressed.
+Aggregate severity (`aggregate_severity`) of value type `object` with the mandatory property `text` and the optional property `namespace` is a vehicle that is provided by the document producer to convey the urgency and criticality with which the one or more vulnerabilities reported should be addressed.
 It is a document-level metric and applied to the document as a whole — not any specific vulnerability.
 The range of values in this field is defined according to the document producer's policies and procedures.
-Value type is object with 1 required property `text` and the optional property `namespace`.

     "aggregate_severity" : {
       // ...